lichtara/lichtara-publications/articles/2025/expanded-co-authorship/zenodo/README.md

 * version tracking (`VERSION.md`);
 * canonical terminology reference (`TERMINOLOGY.md`, when applicable).

-Together, these files ensure traceability, authorship clarity, and structural continuity in accordance with the principles of the Lichtara System.
+Together, these files ensure Traceability, authorship clarity, and structural continuity in accordance with the Principles of the Lichtara System.

 ## Context